BatuhanErdogan/counterfactual_replication/README.md

 Brockbank et al. conducted an investigation of how well a counterfactual simulation model explains subjects' explanations of agents' behavior.
-We have replicated their computations and verified their findings regarding the performances of the counterfactual model and the simpler heuristic model, and attempted to develop a hybrid heuristic alternative that takes into account simple counterfactual assessments without commiting to a full simulation.
+We have replicated their computations and verified their findings regarding the performances of the counterfactual model and the simpler heuristic model, while attempting to develop a hybrid heuristic alternative that takes into account simple counterfactual assessments without commiting to a full simulation.
 The results reveal that the hybrid model predicts subjects' preferences less accurately than both the simple heuristic and the counterfactual simulation models.